Xubu6/mlb_pitch_data/README.md

 Now run the SQL script in `/scripts/load_pitch_data.sql`, which will populate all three tables.
 After insertion, the `atbats` table should have 740,390 rows and the `pitches` and `pitches_data` tables should have 2,867,154 rows.

-Due to the size of the datasets, we have not uploaded the original files to GitHub.
+Due to the size of the datasets, the original files will not be uploaded to GitHub.
 However, they can be downloaded at: https://www.kaggle.com/datasets/pschale/mlb-pitch-data-20152018.
 Make sure you place the downloaded files in the `/raw_data` directory.

 Also, you will need to create the triggers, views, and stored procedures that are required for the site to function.
 They are also located under the `/scripts/` directory.
 Run them in the following order (after the tables have been created and populated):